Comedian Harmonists: History

 The group's success continued into the early 1930s, but eventually ran into trouble with the Nazi regime: three of the group members – Frommermann, Collin, and Cycowski – were either Jewish or of Jewish descent, and Bootz had married a Jewish woman.
 The Nazis progressively made the group's professional life more difficult, initially banning pieces by Jewish composers, and finally prohibiting them from performing in public.
 The group's last concert in Germany was in Hanover on March 25, 1934, after which they sailed to the United States on and gave several concerts.
 Fearing internment if they stayed abroad, however, they eventually returned home amid bitter internal disputes.

 Frommermann, Cycowski, and Collin subsequently fled Germany and formed a new group in Vienna, which performed under the names "Comedian Harmonists" and "Comedy Harmonists" with a new pianist, bass, and high tenor.
 The remaining members in Germany likewise replaced their counterparts in a successor group named "Das Meistersextett" (as the authorities forbade an English-language name).
 Neither group was able to achieve the original success of the Comedian Harmonists, with the German group stifled by political in-fighting and heavy censorship, as well as the war draft (call-up).
-The emigrant group toured extensively all across Europe (excluding Germany and, from 1938 on, Austria), but also in the Soviet Union, South Africa, South America, and Australia where they were particularly successful and considered settling down since the Australian government had offered them citizenship.
+The emigrant group toured across Europe (excluding Germany and, from 1938 on, Austria), but also in the Soviet Union, South Africa, South America, and Australia where they were particularly successful and considered settling down after the Australian government offered them citizenship.
 However, after a North American concert tour in 1940, they were unable to return to Australia.
-Their last concert was in Richmond, on May 1, 1940.
+Their last concert was in Richmond, Indiana, on May 1, 1940.
 After that, they were unable to find work in America due to hostility toward German entertainers, and the group split up.

-The Bulgarian Asparuh Leschnikoff (also spelt Leshnikov) returned to his fatherland in 1938 and started a successful career.
+The Bulgarian Asparuh Leschnikoff (also spelt Leshnikov) returned to his fatherland in 1938 and started a solo career.
 By 1941, both groups had broken up.
 Although all members survived the war, they never re-formed after the war.

 Erich Collin created a new group in the late 1940s, consisting of himself (now as a baritone), Jack Cathcart (Piano), Fred Bixler (First Tenor), Murray Pollack (Second Tenor), Nicolai Shutorev (Buffo) and Arthur Atkins (Bass).
 When Shutorev died unexpectedly while the group was on tour in Norway in September 1948, Erich Collin asked Harry Frommermann to jump in as a replacement, and so two of the original Comedian Harmonists were reunited on stage.
 They continued the tour and recorded six songs for the label "Le Chant du Monde" in Basel in 1949.
 Shortly afterwards the group disbanded, allegedly due to a lack of discipline among the American members.